WRX / WRX STI

 Overview & Driving Impressions

 The WRX started as the Impreza WRX when it arrived in the US for 2002, instantly becoming one of the most exciting affordable performance cars you could buy.
 Powered by turbocharged boxer engines and standard AWD, it brought rally-car thrills to everyday driving.
 The STI took things further with bigger turbos, better diffs, and Brembo brakes.
-The current VB-generation WRX (2022+) dropped the STI entirely and moved to a 2.4L turbo with 271 hp — sparking plenty of debate but delivering a genuinely improved chassis.
-Car and Driver still scores ~700k annual WRX pageviews and clocks the current gen at 0–60 in 5.4–5.5 seconds, so the search appetite is alive even without an STI badge.
+The current VB-generation WRX (2022+) dropped the STI entirely and moved to a 2.4L turbo with 271 hp — sparking plenty of debate but delivering a genuinely improved chassis, with 0–60 in the mid-5-second range.

 Quick Stats